metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Deonte Harris making his presence known as a speedster on offense.

 49ers pass protection is holding up.
 Although it does help that the Saints are biting hard on play-action.
 New Orleans needs to play more assignments on defense.
 Kudos to Kyle Shanahan for outcoaching Dennis Allen though.

+Good play-calling by Sean Payton right near the goal line.
+Called a power run on 3rd down that set up an easy quarterback sneak on 4th down.